ajay9634/Ajay-prefix/README.md

 # ✨ Installation of Ajay prefix

-- **Automatic installation:**
+- ** Partial Automatic installation:**

   Run Ajay prefix.exe from any location.
+Then install bat from drive D/Ajay_prefix/

  - **Manually installation:**